What Goes Into A Will?

 Executors gather all your assets and distribute them to the beneficiaries and charities you choose.
 They will also use a part of your estate to pay off your debts (including any taxes you owe—yes, you have to pay taxes even in death!)

-There’s a lot of work and financial know-how involved with executing someone’s Will.
+There’s a lot of work and financial know-how involved with administering someone’s Will.
 An executor has to deal with the courts, close your credit card accounts, and divide up all your assets.
 The best person to choose won’t just be someone you trust but also someone who has the time and financial aptitude to carry out your wishes.

 Date, sign, and witness the Will to make it valid